djee-ms/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-mediatracks-uwp.md

    >
    > Note that the order of the calls to [`AddTransceiver()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.AddTransceiver(Microsoft.MixedReality.WebRTC.MediaKind,Microsoft.MixedReality.WebRTC.TransceiverInitSettings)) matters.
 Here we create first an audio transceiver associated with the _media line index_ #0, and then a video transceiver associated with the _media line index_ #1.
 On the remote peer, when it receives the SDP offer from this local peer and applies it by calling [`SetRemoteDescriptionAsync()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.SetRemoteDescriptionAsync(Microsoft.MixedReality.WebRTC.SdpMessage)), the transceivers will be created in that same order.

-3. By default the transceivers have no track attached to them, and will send some empty media data (black frame for video, silence for audio).
-Attach the local tracks created prevoously to the transceivers, so that the WebRTC implementation uses them instead and send their media data to the remote peer.
+6. By default the transceivers have no track attached to them, and will send some empty media data (black frame for video, silence for audio).
+Attach the local tracks created previously to the transceivers, so that the WebRTC implementation uses them instead and send their media data to the remote peer.

    ```cs
    _audioTransceiver.LocalAudioTrack = _localAudioTrack;